Phil X: Discography

-Phil X is a prolific session guitarist, having played on albums by Tommy Lee, Methods of Mayhem, Avril Lavigne, Kelly Clarkson, Orianthi, Rob Zombie, Chris Daughtry, Alice Cooper, Thousand Foot Krutch and many others.
+Phil X is a prolific session guitarist, having played on albums by Chris Cornell, Tommy Lee, Methods of Mayhem, Avril Lavigne, Kelly Clarkson, Orianthi, Rob Zombie, Chris Daughtry, Alice Cooper, Thousand Foot Krutch and many others.
 He wrote the song "Tired" and also played guitar on Tommy Lee's Tommyland: The Ride album.
 He has appeared with Tommy Lee and Bon Jovi on Ellen and The Tonight Show with Jay Leno.
 Phil X was featured in the "making of" bonus features for the movie Josie and the Pussycats.
 He acted as a music coach for the film and taught the young actresses to appear as if they were actually playing their instruments.
 The following is a list of Phil X's discography as a band member, apart from his session work.